-With Florafelt Systems the water must flow through the felt.
-It’s possible to position your vertical garden over a planter below but in some situations you may not want water hanging around.
+With Florafelt Systems the water will flow through the felt.
+It’s possible to position your vertical garden over a planter below but in some situations you may want to catch the drips and drain it away.

 Orbit Digital Hose Timer How To Program Video

 The Orbit Digital Hose Timer is a simple and reliable way to keep you vertical garden wet.
 Because it’s battery operated you won’t have to worry about a blown fuse.
 These battery operated timers are very reliable and easy to program and make adjustments.

 Florafelt Pro System Drip Irrigation

 Use 2 drip emitters for each planting column.
 Tubing is attached to the front grid rail at the top with the emitters pointing back to drip onto the system.
 Use zip ties to keep them in place.
 Leave the tubing exposed on the top surface for easy access.
 Run this line across the top row of pockets only.
 You are watering the wall, not the soil.
 Florafelt wicks the water through the entire wall.

 Rain has little to no effect on irrigation